pjf/pjf.github.io/personal/_posts/2014-09-03-do-what-you-love.md

 places as previous burns.
 I did the same things.
 Seeking out experiences and events that one enjoyed in the past is very human behaviour, and in the absence of anything better usually works pretty well.
-However because these were things I had experiencedbefore, my routine ended up *feeling* routine.
+However because these were things I had experienced before, my routine ended up *feeling* routine.
 I wasn't appreciating things, I wasn't connecting with people, and I continued to feel homesick.
 This was amplified by the fact that some of my favourite campmates weren't at the burn this year.